jkrumow/ActorKit/README.md

 #### Recovering from Crashes

-Whenever an actor crashes it is re-created by its supervisor and will resume executing messages from its mailbox.
+Whenever an actor crashes it is re-created by its supervisor and will resume processing pending messages from its mailbox.

 **Special behavior for pools:**